JohnSnowLabs/spark-nlp-workshop/jupyter/README.md

 # Spark-NLP Python

-There are three directories: `training`, `annotation` and `eval`.
-Inside `traning` you will find all the examples which help you to train Spark-NLP models and pipelines.
+There are three directories: `training`, `annotation` and `enterprise`.
+Inside `training` you will find all the examples which help you to **train** Spark-NLP models and pipelines.
 On the other hand, the examples inside `annotation` demonstrate how to use Spark-NLP annotators, pre-trained models, and pre-trained pipelines.
-Finally, `eval` folder contains examples of how to evaluate the annotators.
-So it shows you how to measure the accuracy as well as visualize the parameters used when training a model.
+Finally, `enterprise` folder contains examples of how to use enterprise (licensed) Spark-NLP annotators and pre-trained models.

 ## Setup Spark-NLP